IBM/gdsc-sdk/bash/docs/CloudAccountsApi.md

 Post cloud account ID connections to be removed

-Post cloud account ID connections to be removed from Guardium Insights SaaS DSPM.
+Post cloud account ID connections to be removed from Guardium DSPM.

 ### Example